2020 New York Giants season: Week 14: vs. Arizona Cardinals

 The Giants average starting field position was from their own 17-yard line while the Cardinals' started from their own 47-yard line all game.
 The Giants struggled from start to finish in an uphill battle as Daniel Jones and the offense struggled to move the ball with only 4 first downs in the first half.
-The defense kept the game competitive as long as they could with an early goal line stand, but were overmatched in a 26-7 blowout loss.
-Cardinals LB Haason Reddick had a dominating performance with 5 sacks and 3 forced fumbles.
-The Giants snapped their four-game winning streak, dropped to 5-8 on the season, and lost Jones to another leg injury.
+The defense kept the game competitive as long as they could with an early goal line stand, but were overmatched in a 26–7 blowout loss.
+Cardinals linebacker Haason Reddick had a dominating performance with 5 sacks and 3 forced fumbles.
+The Giants snapped their four-game winning streak, dropped to 5–8 on the season, and lost Jones to another leg injury.
 New York also dropped to second place in the NFC East when the Washington Football Team defeated the San Francisco 49ers later that afternoon to take sole possession of first place.